 - Capability to manage the award functions in the Office of Research, providing high‐quality service to researchers;

 - Ability to work closely with the Chancellor and Provost to ensure that the research and academic missions of the institution support each other.
 In particular, coordinate the commitment of start‐up funds to new faculty;

 - Ability to work closely with the Vice Chancellor for Finance and Administration in research space and facilities planning; ability to work collegially with a wide variety of constituencies and team members of the Chancellor’s Cabinet;

 - Able to enhance relationships with the UT System research officers, ORNL Scientists and managers, the UT‐ Battelle core universities, and other strategic partners.

-Review of candidate materials will begin on September 20, 2017.
-Recruitment will continue until the position is filled.
+Recruitment of candidates will continue until the position is filled.
 For a complete position description and to apply electronically, please refer to:

 To make a referral, to express interest in the position or to obtain additional information, please contact:

 The University of Tennessee